 Happy birthday, Ricky Skaggs!
 Few people have had as profound of an impact on an entire genre of music like Skaggs has with bluegrass music.
 The singer, multi-instrumentalist, songwriter and mentor keeps evolving and churning out new music, almost 50 years after his debut album was released.
 In honor of Skaggs’ 69th birthday, we uncovered 11 things to know about the music icon.

 1. He was a child prodigy.

 When Skaggs was just five years old, he was given a mandolin by his father.
-Skaggs quickly took to the new instrument, and only a year later, he found himself playing mandolin and singing on stage with the legendary Bill Monroe, when Monroe invited him to perform with him while performing in Martha Kentucky.
+Skaggs quickly took to the new instrument, and only a year later, he found himself playing mandolin and singing on stage with the legendary Bill Monroe, when Monroe invited him to perform with him while in Martha, Kentucky.
 At age seven, he began playing on Flatt & Scruggs’ syndicated television show.